-Being thrust into the mother of two world comes with certain…predictions.
+Being thrust into the mother of two worlds comes with certain…predictions.
 I drive an suv, I only wear yoga pants out of the house, I have a faint yet continual scent of animal crackers emitting from my person at all times lol.
 While some of these truly define me, I felt like when I was preparing for the new stage of motherhood, more thoughtfulness was needed when it came to the type of diaper bag I would be hauling around.

 My hubby gave me some spending money that he said I absolutely had to use for myself.
 I was surprised and excited all at once, but I couldn’t figure out what in the world to purchase (I know dumb problem to have right).
 After a day of not finding anything, he recommended maybe it was time for a new Tory Burch bag…and guess what??
 He was right!